 To enter Prague Castle, you'll need to purchase tickets.
-Tickets can purchased within the Prague Castle grounds at the information centers found in the second and third courtyards of the castle.
+Tickets can be purchased within the Prague Castle grounds at the information centers found in the second and third courtyards of the castle.
 The map that you get with your tickets will help you to navigate the castle grounds and identify the structures for which you've purchased tickets.

 Types of Tickets